buditanrim/buditanrim.github.io/_posts/2018-09-09-five-icon-design-problems.md

 Now, abstract in the design, like the battery example may not seem obvious here, but when you put it in the context - study shows the concrete icon [perform 43% better][icon-concreteness]{:target="_blank"}.

-**Consideration:** Whenever possible, try to create concrete icon that based on the real-world object.
+**Consideration:** Whenever possible, try to create a concrete icon that based on the real-world object.
 However, from my experience, this will never be the absolute solution because not every action has a concrete concept.
 For example, when we need to create _share_ icon -- the share itself is abstract and in this case, we should fall back to what the most common icon used in the industry.

 ### Imbalance proportion
-The designer often either forget, neglect or underestimate the importance of the negative space around the icon.
-Failing at respecting the negative space can make your icon looks funky when they're sitting side by side.
+The designer often either forgets, neglect or underestimate the importance of the negative space around the icon.
+Failing at respecting the negative space can make icons looks funky when they're sitting side by side.
 {% include img-caption.html url="/img/post/sep-2018/icon-problem-negative-space.jpg" url-2="/img/post/sep-2018/icon-problem-negative-space-2x.jpg" alt="Complex icon reduce clarity" class="dashed medium" %}
 {% include img-caption.html url="/img/post/sep-2018/icon-problem-negative-space-b.gif" url-2="/img/post/sep-2018/icon-problem-negative-space-b-2x.gif" alt="negative space" caption="Even though they're in the same dimension, the negative space cost a visual illusion." class="dashed medium" %}